Aura (Magnus Lindberg)

 Aura (In memoriam Witold Lutosławski) is a composition for orchestra by the Finnish composer Magnus Lindberg.
 The work was commissioned by Suntory for the 1994 Suntory International program for music composition.
 Its world premiere was given on June 11, 1994 in Tokyo by the Tokyo Symphony Orchestra under the direction of Kazufumi Yamashita.
-The piece is dedicated in memoriam of the Polish composer Witold Lutosławski, who died partway through its composition.
+The piece is dedicated to the memory of the Polish composer Witold Lutosławski, who died partway through its composition.

 Composition

 Background

 Aura has a duration of roughly 40 minutes and is cast in four movements played without pause.
 Lindberg described the piece in the score program notes, writing, "Aura is in many ways the synthesis of the different approaches I have had to the orchestra in my earlier works.
-Evidently when working on a large scale work one is more concerned with formal problems.
-The architectonical large form and the balance between material and form become much more important to control."
+When working on a large scale, it is evident that one is more concerned with formal problems.
+The architectonical large form and the balance between material and form became much more important to control."

 Lindberg credited much of the music's form to the Polish composer Witold Lutosławski, writing, "One of the composers of our century who has renewed the relation between form and content is Witold Lutoslawski.
-His idea of a two part form with a presentation of a material and its qualities without any directional tendencies in the first movement, continued by a second movement where the material grows to an entity, is a genuine and clear approach to form today."
+His idea of a two part form with a presentation of material and qualities without any directional tendencies in the first movement, continued by a second movement where the material grows to an entity, is a genuine and clear approach to form today."
 Lutosławski died in February 1994 during the composition process, prompting Lindberg to dedicate the piece in his memory.
 He wrote, "I wanted to contribute somehow to his memory and felt that the least I could do was to dedicate Aura to the memory of this great composer."

 Regarding the designation of the work, Lindberg remarked, "I believe the overall form of Aura would make it appropriate to call the piece a symphony.
-Still it is not a symphony.
+But still, it is not a symphony.
 The piece could more easily be called a concerto for an orchestra, yet it isn't that either.
 Instruments and instrumental groups are often treated in a very virtuosic way, but this is more the result of a certain treatment of the material than an instrumental approach."